bekhruza2004/sep11-freedom-project/blog/entry03.md

 The next thing I plan to learn about Phaser is player inputs.
 I want to focus on using keyboard input to move the player and adding a simple start screen.

 ## Sources
 For sources I used the [Phaser Documentation](https://docs.phaser.io/) especially the sections on cameras, animations, and arcade physics.
 I also used [Youtube videos](https://www.youtube.com/watch?v=iqMIGGy5YiE&list=PLmcXe0-sfoShHpVWLDW2gqsyH1UFRni_2) to see step-by-step tutorials from developers building platformer games with phaser.
-I also explored existing phaser games online to observe how their code worked.
+I also explored existing phaser games online to see how the code worked.

 ## EDP
 Right now I am in the "Research the problem" stage of the engineering design process.
 I am still learning how Phaser works and figuring out what tools and features I need for my platformer game.